maesse/xmlsigner/README.md

 - Python 3.x for generating document digest and verifying signature
 - C# for generating xades:SignedProperties digest
-- Java for full signing and verification implementation
+- Java (1.8 compatible) for full signing and verification implementation

 ---